Let’s change the norm.

 Childhood is changing.
 Let’s protect it.

-Unplugged brings families together by pledging delay smartphones until age 14 and shifting the culture—together.
+Unplugged Canada brings families together by pledging to delay smartphones until at least age 14 and shifting the culture—together.